-The primary usage of DBBackup is made with command line tools.
-By default, commands will create backups and upload to your defined storage or download and restore the latest.
+The primary usage of DBBackup is with command line tools.
+By default, commands will create backups and upload to your defined storage or download and restore the latest backup.

-Commands provide arguments for compress/uncompress and encrypt/decrypt.
+Arguments can be passed to commands to compress/uncompress and encrypt/decrypt.